Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 ffff928d`8b2d1998  07 20 22 00 0c e4 ff ff-00 00 00 00 80 00 10 00  . ".............
 ffff928d`8b2d1ab8  07 20 22 00 cc cc cc cc-00 9e 11 0c 88 00 00 00  . ".............
 ```
-The IOCTL is 0x222007 so we search it from current RSP and up, and we've found multiple results.
+The IOCTL is 0x222007 so we search it from the current RSP and up, and we've found multiple results.

 Step 3 is pretty simple and looks like this:
 ```cpp